The Wheel of Fortune

 Reading the Card

-Both the upright and reversed Wheel of fortune card represents the cycles of change, fate and destiny that direct our lives.
+Both the Upright and Reversed Wheel of Fortune represent the cycles of change, fate, and destiny that direct our lives.

-It is important to differentiate between positive/negative change and good/bad luck.
-Although we use the term ‘luck’ often, it really means change.
-The difference between change and luck is that you have to make use of a change to get the best of it; there is the requirement to put some work in to get the maximum out.
-Luck is like a lottery win; instant riches.
+It is important to differentiate between positive or negative change and 'good' or 'bad' luck.
+Although we use the term 'luck' often, it often means change.
+The difference is that you have to make use of a change to get the best of it.
+There is a requirement to put the work in to maximize the outcome.
+True 'luck' is a lottery win: instant, unearned riches.

-The upright card suggests trusting the cycles of change about to happen.
-They may initially seem good, bad or indifferent, but in the longer term, they will be positive.
-When in doubt, trust in the natural order of things and change working in your favor.
+The Upright card suggests trusting the cycles of change about to happen.
+They may initially seem good, bad, or indifferent, but in the longer term, they will be positive.
+When in doubt, trust in the natural order of things and trust that change is working in your favor.

 Card Design Process

-This design was an attempt to get away from the more traditional Wheel of Fortune cards that show a physical wheel or a series of symbols.
-Such designs tend to consist of a number of archetypes (which are weaker than one strong archetype) or consist of an occult system of thought (which isn’t an archetype at all).
+This design was an attempt to step away from traditional Wheel of Fortune cards that rely on a physical wheel or a series of abstract symbols.
+Such designs tend to scatter their focus across multiple, weaker archetypes, or rely on occult systems of thought (which are not archetypes at all).

-The choice of a single well defined main archetype hopefully creates a stronger card.
+The choice of a single, well-defined main archetype aims to create a much stronger card.

 Final Words

-The Wheel of Fortune card represents cycles of change, divine will and fate.
-It suggests a series of events will cause a significant change in some part of your life, and this may be good or bad.
-You may also see serendipitous events that warn you against a choice, or signify you are on the right path.
+The Wheel of Fortune represents cycles of change, divine will, and fate.
+It suggests a series of events will cause a significant shift in some part of your life, and this may initially appear good or bad.
+You may also experience serendipitous events that warn you against a choice, or conversely, signify you are on the right path.